The Unsettling Reality: Millennials Are The Dumbest Generation

 The Paradox of Poor Health Habits Among Millennials

-Despite being the most informed generation about health and wellness, millennials are paradoxically falling into a pit of poor health habits.
-A 2023 report by the Centers for Disease Control and Prevention (CDC) found that millennials’ health declines faster than the previous generation as they age.
+Despite being the most informed generation about health and wellness, millennials paradoxically fall into a pit of poor health habits.
+A 2023 report by the Centers for Disease Control and Prevention (CDC) found that millennials’ health declines faster than that of the previous generation as they age.

 One contributing factor to this decline is the rising rates of obesity among millennials.
 A 2022 study by the American Heart Association found that 44% of millennials are obese, compared to 36% of Gen Xers and 29% of baby boomers at the same age.
 This unhealthy lifestyle is contributing to a higher prevalence of obesity, a condition linked to numerous health complications.